-Administrative data on cleanup grant applicants, proposal scores, and brownfields properties are provided by EPA.
-The non-public data set includes all brownfields that applied for cleanup grants since passage of the Brownfields Law in 2002 through 2008.
-The data provide characteristics of brownfields, including the exact location (latitude and longitude), 15 property size (for awarded sites only), and types of grant application (i.e. targeted to treat petroleum sites, sites with hazardous substances, or both).
-A subset of this applicant pool is awarded a cleanup grant.
-16 For the properties that were awarded funding, the data include related award and cleanup progress information.
+EPA provided non-public administrative data on all cleanup grant applicants and proposal scores since passage of the Brownfields Law in 2002 through 2008, as well as public data on the subset of brownfields that were awarded funding.
+The data provide characteristics of brownfields, including the exact location (latitude and longitude), property size (for awarded sites only), dates of brownfield assessments, and types of grant application (i.e. targeted to treat petroleum sites, sites with hazardous substances, or both).
+For the properties that were awarded funding.
+19 the data include related award and cleanup progress information.
 Since funding for brownfields varies each year and is awarded beginning with the highest scoring applicant and working downward until funding runs out, there is not one score cutoff that determines whether a property is cleaned.
 Moreover, because of changing scoring rules, the raw scores are difficult to compare across competition years.
 To make scores comparable across years, we standardize the scores to be between 0 and 100 by dividing the raw score by the maximum score in its respective competition year.
+Where site-level fixed effects are not included, the following brownfield characteristics are used as controls: the standardized proposal score, and indicators for whether a site is assessed twice, a petroleum grant applicant, and/or a hazardous substances grant applicant.

 Dates of different milestones in the process to remediate the brownfield exist starting from site assessment and ending with cleanup.
 However, these dates are not always available for all of the awarded and non-awarded sites, so we consider all houses sold before any cleanup activities commence to belong to a period, 'Pre-cleanup.'
-Next, we define an interim treatment period that starts from the earliest recorded cleanup start date, and ends on the
+Next, we define an interim treatment period that starts from the earliest recorded cleanup start date, and ends on the cleanup completion date.
+We distinguish this interim period as houses sold during this time

-15Available information describes the centroid of the brownfield property, but not property boundaries.
+&lt;sup>18Available information describes the centroid of the brownfield property, but not property boundaries.
 This is a common feature in data describing the geographic siting of locally undesirable land uses (i.e., LULU's).
 Like most of this literature, we use distance from the centroid as a measure of exposure.
 Obtaining more detailed information that would allow us to measure the distance to a site's boundary would be desirable.

-$^{^{16}}$ Generally, one brownfield is tied to one cleanup grant, although there are a few cases where a brownfield is tied to multiple grants.
+&lt;sup>19Generally, one brownfield is tied to one cleanup grant, although there are a few cases where a brownfield is tied to multiple grants.

-cleanup completion date.17 We distinguish this interim period as houses sold during this time are not exposed to the full effect of cleanup.
+&lt;sup>20Dates on which information are released to the public about cleanup, such as the public announcement are not exposed to the full effect of cleanup.
 Lastly, we define the post-cleanup period during which properties have been fully treated with brownfield cleanup as starting with the cleanup completion date and lasting for the duration of our sample.

-The time period dummy variables that will be used in all of the specifications are $Interim{tk}$ and $Post{tk}$, which respectively equal to 1 if a house is sold during and after cleanup of the nearby brownfield.
+The time period dummy variables that will be used in all of the specifications are $Interim{tk}$ and $Post{tk}$ , which respectively equal to 1 if a house is sold during and after cleanup of the nearby brownfield.
 For the DID specification, interactions between each of the above time period dummies with the treatment dummy are included.
 In that specification, the coefficient on $Treat{tk} \times Post{tk}$ is the treatment effect on the treated, and should be interpreted with respect to the houses in the pre-cleanup period, which is the omitted group.
-There are several brownfields where cleanup activities have not begun or are not yet complete.
-We retain these brownfields for the analysis.
-As long as the types of brownfields that are awarded earlier in our sample (and importantly the types of neighborhoods in which they are situated) do not differ from those that are awarded later on, this should not affect our estimates.